 Bash

-calor analyze ./src --format sarif --output analysis.sarif
+calor assess ./src --format sarif --output analysis.sarif

 SARIF output integrates with: